Material

 , , , ,

-EVM (Earned Value Management) control account managers (CAMs) with material cost elements are required to conduct price vs. usage material cost variance analysis as a normal part of their root cause analysis for their control accounts.
-This analysis is the material counterpart to conducting a labor rate versus hours (efficiency) cost variance analysis.
+Earned Value Management (EVM) control account managers (CAMs) with material cost elements are required to conduct price vs. usage material cost variance analysis as a normal part of their root cause analysis.
+This analysis is the material counterpart to conducting a labor rate versus hours (efficiency or volume) cost variance analysis.

 Material price/usage analysis looks at the two components of a material cost variance: